 For many producers, winter marks the start of calving season.
 Be sure to check all facilities and equipment that will be used during calving.
 If calving pens are available they should be clean and dry.
 A warmer environment should be prepared just in case you have chilled calves.
 Make sure that all calving assistance equipment is in one location and in working order.
 Producers should have all of these calving supplies in a ‘calving kit’ to easily grab when a cow is calving.
 Be prepared to check your herd frequently and keep a close watch on first time calving heifers.
 These heifers should be moved into a smaller area so you will be able to check them more frequently.

 Be sure to prepare your herd for the winter by evaluating your winter feeding program, body condition score your herd, and organize your calving kit.
-For further information on winter preparation for your cow/calf herd, contact your local Penn State Cooperative Extension office.
+For further information on winter preparation for your cow/calf herd, contact your local Penn State Extension office.

 This publication is available in alternative media on request.